Typography and Font Styles

 Locally Hosted Fonts

 Outsourced fonts present several issues.
 First, we may not know or agree with the privacy policies when using outsourced fonts.
 Also, outsourcing fonts means relying on third-party services.
 While these services may be reliable, they could go down.
-Lastly, depending on the source used for outsourced fonts, using outsourced fonts may requires extra bandwidth:
+Lastly, depending on the source used for outsourced fonts, using outsourced fonts may require extra bandwidth:

 The Google Fonts Privacy Policy makes an argument that using their services instead of self-hosting their fonts saves bandwidth.